overdev/raylib-py/README.md

 A python binding for the great _C_ library **[raylib](https://github.com/raysan5/raylib)**.

 ## Getting Started

 <!--
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 -->

+### About this version

+If you were using the previous version of _raylib-py_, that code might not work with this version before some tweaks are made.
+The previous version wraps raylib 2.0; this one wraps version 3.7.
+There is a lot of new things and changes in the API.

 ### Prerequisites

 _raylib-py_ uses type [annotations](https://www.python.org/dev/peps/pep-3107/#id30) in its source, so a Python version that supports it is required.

 Some Python versions may not have [enum](https://pypi.org/project/enum/) and/or [typings](https://pypi.org/project/typing/) modules as part of the standard library, wich are required.
 These are installed automatically by pip.

 ### Installing